 6. The CEO works and communicates effectively with the communities served by the institution.
+Evidence of Meeting the Standard

 With a decade-long tenure at the college, the president is an active and recognized leader in the various communities served by the college.
 The president has served on the board of directors for two chambers of commerce, several nonprofits, and the local hospital, and he is a leader in, and former president of, the local chapter of Rotary International.
 The president also supports numerous organizations in the region through fundraisers and sponsorship opportunities through the college foundation.